futurechimp/bdk-wallet-experiment/README.md

 1. you present the `emergency_key`, OR
 2. you present the `unvault_key` AND the current block time is greater than the `after` parameter.

-The parameters are (I guess) public keys.
+The key parameters are public keys.
 The text is maddeningly unspecific about exactly what types those are, so it'll be a bit of exploration to figure out exact types in Rust.

 1. `emergency_key` is a WIF file which they get from an `ECPair.toWIF()`
 1. For `unvault_key`, things devolve into JavaScript underneath the hood of the shiny TypeScript library, but digging a bit it looks like a `PBKDF2-HMAC: RFC 2898 key derivation function` wrapped inside a BIP32 (mnemonic) derivation.
 1. The `after` parameter is an absolute block number.
 They construct by retrieving the current block and then specifying it as a number of blocks past the current block.

 Ok, seems doable.
+Let's explore the code.

 So we have two keys, a block number afte which funds can be unvaulted, and an abstract policy.
 What happens next?

-They do a mutable string replace to sub the `after` parameter into the policy, compile the policy (without the keys in place) and check if the policy is sane (very interesting).
+They do a mutable string replace to sub the `after` parameter into the policy, compile the policy (without the keys in place) and check if the policy is sane.

 Only after sanity checking the policy do they take the miniscript of the compiled policy and turn it into a `wsh` **descriptor**, subbing in the keys: